 If you’ve never learned how to wax a shuffleboard table, you’ve probably noticed some inconsistencies in your ability to throw a puck.
 Think back.
 You’ve just slid the perfect shot, it’s destined to be a hanger and then all of the sudden… The weight’s momentum dies.
 Stops.
 Halts.
 Fineto.
 To keep your game flowing like a pro, you’ve got to treat your table like a pro.

 When you learn how to wax a shuffleboard for the first time, it’s important to start by cleaning the entire surface of the table.
-At McClure, our tables are topped with a polymer finish, which should be treated differently than a plain lacquer shuffleboard.
-These traditional wood lacquer boards are tougher to clean, while our boards with a polymer finish can be handled fairly easily.
+At McClure, our tables are topped with a traditional piano finish, which should be treated differently than a plain lacquer shuffleboard.
+These traditional wood lacquer boards are tougher to clean, while our boards with a polyester piano finish can be handled fairly easily.
+We use a multi purpose cleaner but if you have an older board where the lacquer has worn off some then you can use something like a Johnson paste wax to help smooth out the dry spots where the lacquer is wearing off.
+We have a full lifetime warranty on our piano finish materials it is a very thin layer of a much harder surface than the poured two part polymer epoxy boards.
+But both styles our Piano finish or a polymer board are essentially like a plastic and can be treated like a laminated surface.

 After you’ve cleared the table, apply a silicone spray in a sweeping pattern across the surface of play.
 Never use any silicone spray that is not specifically designed for shuffleboards, as it may be too slick or could potentially damage some surfaces.